cvonk/CALalarm/README.md

 ![Assembled](media/front.png)

+ESP32 OLED alarm clock that syncs with Google Calendar.

 Features:

   - [x] Shows the time and first event of the day.
+  - [x] Learns the alarm time from Google Calendar.
-  - [x] Piezo and haptic to wake you up.
+  - [x] Piezo and/or haptic to wake you up.
-  - [x] Button stops the alarm.
+  - [x] Button stops the noise.
   - [x] Open source!

 ## Software